 We got so many great ingredients from the Taínos.
 Squash... cashews and pineapples.
 Yuca, a type of batata.
 Batata means potato in Spanish, but they learned it from Taínos.
+Did you know many Taíno warriors were women?
+Tú abuela liked to remind me of that.
 Qué mas... ají dulce.
-The peppers we made the sofrito with.
+We got the peppers we made the sofrito with from Taínos.
 Pero not plátanos.
 Tostones, los verdes y maduros we got from the African slaves who were brought over and forced to work the sugar cane fields.
 Africanos would fry plátanos-this fruit-in large pans to make dòdò or... tostones.
 And here we are still honoring our mixed race...
-El tres razas: Taíno, African, and Spaniard.
+Las tres razas: Taíno, African, and Spaniard.
 Combining the ingredients of Puerto Rico in one dish.
 Creating our own language with food.
 Now, do you want to practice slicing?
 It will be our secret.
-Banga.
+Venga.